 Secret Blogging Formula by MeetEdgar

-If you look at MeetEdgar’s homepage, you’d describe its vibe as playful.
-On the website banner, an animated crocheted octopus (yes, really) moves closer towards you as watch.
+If you look at MeetEdgar’s homepage, you might describe its vibe as playful.
+An animated crocheted octopus (yes, really) moves closer towards you as you watch the website banner.
 This reflects the company’s logo, which is that of an octopus.

 MeetEdgar’s ebook design is similarly fun, using shades of blue and purple and featuring drawings throughout.